CharredPicks

 Wild game can handle stronger woods because the meat itself tends to be more robust and gamey.
 Venison pairs beautifully with oak and hickory combinations.
 The strong smoke complements rather than competes with the meat's natural intensity.

 For venison backstrap or tenderloin cuts, I prefer oak with a touch of cherry for color.
 These premium cuts don't need aggressive smoke, but they can handle more than domestic meats.
-Oak provides steady, reliable flavor while cherry adds visual appeal.

 Wood Combinations and Blending Tips

 Oak plus cherry remains my most versatile combination.
-Oak provides the foundation smoke while cherry adds sweetness and gorgeous color.
+Oak provides foundation smoke while cherry adds sweetness and gorgeous color.
 This blend works with almost any red meat and many pork cuts.

 Apple and hickory create classic BBQ flavors when properly balanced.
 I use 70% apple and 30% hickory for the first half of pork cooks, preventing hickory's potential bitterness while maintaining traditional smoke flavors.

 Timing matters when blending woods.
-Strong woods like hickory and mesquite should be used early in the cook when the meat absorbs smoke most readily.
+Strong woods like hickory and mesquite should be used early in the cook when meat absorbs smoke most readily.
 Switch to milder woods for the second half to avoid bitter flavors.

 Consider wood chunk sizes when blending.
 Smaller pieces burn faster and produce more intense smoke, while larger chunks burn slowly and provide steady, mild smoke.
 I use small hickory chunks with large oak chunks to balance intensity and burn time.